jacoblapworth/akahu-sdk-swift/src/react/picklist.md

 ## What is a Picklist?

-Picklist is a set of components that brings in the XUI styles for a list of items or Picklist.
-The `Picklist` and `Pickitems` are presentational components with a `StatefulPicklist` wrapper available to handle keyboard navigation on it's children.
+A set of components that brings in the XUI styles to render a list of items. `Picklist` and `Pickitems` are presentational components, and `StatefulPicklist` is a wrapper available to handle keyboard navigation.

-### Is this just a Menu and MenuItems?
-A menu is often in the context of a dropdown or navigational menu so to avoid that assumption we've named this picklist, a list of things you can pick from.
-It can be used in the context of a sidebar, navigation, filtering, dropdowns and more.

 ## Examples